-We may be just getting into winter here in Maryland, but some are already thinking about spring.
+We may be just getting into winter here in Maryland, but some are already thinking about prepaing to seed in the spring.
 There are so many things to do to prepare for the new season.
 It’s time to start planning out your garden, determining if you need to make changes to your landscape design, and getting your seeds ready to germinate.

 As you look out the window at your yard, are you wondering how early is too early to seed in the spring?
 The brown patches of grass and bare spots full of mud after the snow has melted are an eyesore for many.